Estimated Reading Time: 21 mins

 Image by freepik

-So, whether you’re doing well today or not so well, you’re doing well.
+Whether you’re doing well today or not so well, you’re doing well.

-You may have a PMDD alter ego too and some of the things I described may be relatable to your situation.
+You may have a PMDD alter ego and some of the things I described may be relatable to your situation.

 Image by freepik

-I became emotionally intelligent towards my PMDD self.
 I found ways to cope better, to even thrive through it on occasion.

 Image by prostooleh on freepik

-It takes an incredible level of willpower and channelling that determination into tangible action has caused me to evolve.
 I’ve learnt to hold myself accountable and to live with integrity.

 Image by freepik

-With God’s approval and support, Annie is rewriting her story and has become the backbone for her alter ego sister Anita and together, they’re living a much better-balanced life.
+With God’s approval and support, Annie is rewriting her story and has become the backbone for her alter ego sister Anita and together, they’re living a better-balanced life.

 The only thing I did, was turn my desperation into determination – acted upon.

-And You can too.
+You can too.